SAP/odata-vocabularies/docs/v2-annotations.md

           <td colspan="1">text-for</td>
           <td colspan="1">-</td>
           <td colspan="1">
-            <span>A </span> <a class="external-link" href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3" rel="nofollow">path expression</a> <span> </span>that identifies a property in the context of the entity type for which this property provides an additional human-readable text.</td>
+            A  <a class="external-link" href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3" rel="nofollow">path expression</a>  that identifies a property in the context of the entity type for which this property provides an additional human-readable text.</td>
         </tr>
       </tbody>
     </table>